-Idhifa is approved for use with a companion diagnostic, the RealTime IDH2 Assay, which is used to detect specific mutations in the IDH2 gene in patients with AML.
+Idhifa is approved to be used with the RealTime IDH2 Assay, a diagnostic that detects specific mutations in the IDH2 gene in patients with AML.
 IDH2 gene mutations may lead to immature blood cells becoming cancerous and dividing uncontrollably, causing AML.

 - How does Idhifa work in acute myeloid leukemia (AML)?